What is short trading?

 Did you know?

-One of the most famous currency trades in history was a short-selling position.
+One of the most famous currency trades in history was a short-selling position, according to Investopedia.
 In 1992, George Soros shorted $10 billion worth of the Pound Sterling (GBP), earning him a profit of $1 billion in a month.
 He is known as the “man who broke the Bank of England”.
 George Soros is among the greatest currency traders of all time and led a huge fund house throughout his career.

 Learn the terms